4

 – Gyan

-Feb 19, 2016 at 4:59
+Commented Feb 19, 2016 at 4:59

 • AtomicParsely seems not to like Quicktime files. exiftool works though.
-The output to look out for from exiftool is Color Representation : nclc 1 1 1 Feb 29, 2016 at 22:42
+The output to look out for from exiftool is Color Representation : nclc 1 1 1 Commented Feb 29, 2016 at 22:42

 • I can't seem to get ffmpeg to write this atom at all when using "dnxhd".
 It does work with "prores_ks".
 How did you get it to work with dnxhd?
-Feb 29, 2016 at 23:09
+Commented Feb 29, 2016 at 23:09

 • Check the playback in Quicktime, or ffprobe readout for the DNxHD output.
 Mediainfo reports color space characteristics ( prims, matrix..etc) that it doesn't when encoded without the color flag.